 ∍The Grand Junction Housing Authority plays a major role in providing affordable housing opportunities to low and moderate income persons in the community.
-In an effort to continually find new funding for additional programs that benefit low/moderate income persons, the Grand Junction Housing Authority obtained three new grants.
+In an effort to continually find new funding for additional programs that benefit low/moderate income persons, the Grand Junction Housing Authority requested the following from various programs.